Required cooking skill levelIntermediate

 15minutes preparation time

-- 2 To make turon with ube filling: Spread 1 tbsp of ube jam, horizontally, at the center of each wrapper.
-Place one slice of sugar-coated banana, horizontally, on top of the uba jam.
+- 2. To make turon with ube filling: Spread 1 tbsp of ube jam, horizontally, at the center of each wrapper.
+Place one slice of sugar-coated banana, horizontally, on top of the ube jam.
 Do this for the first 4 bananas.

-- 4 Fold the bottom half of the wrapper over banana.
-Secure by brushing the edges with water, the fold the left and right side of the wrapper toward the center.
+- 4. Fold the bottom half of the wrapper over banana.
+Secure by brushing the edges with water, then fold the left and right side of the wrapper toward the center.
 Seal with water.
 Continues to roll upwards to close, then seal with water again.

 Looking for merienda options?
 Check out our six-ingredient fried suman recipe with a chocolatey twist!
 But mommies, allow us to warn you, this merienda/dessert is addicting!

 CHECK OUT OTHER BRANDS

 Datu Puti Vinegar soon became synonymous to quality and superior, delicious sourness.